Israeli air raids devastate southern Lebanon, dozens killed in two days

 - list 3 of 3Video: What we know about Israel’s assault on southern Lebanon

-Israeli warplanes also launched two air strikes overnight near homes in al-Sarira in Jezzine district, also in the south, “causing cracks in houses and shattered windows”, NNA said.
+Israeli warplanes also launched two air strikes overnight near homes in al-Sarira in Jezzine district, also in the south, “causing cracks in houses and shattered windows”, NNA said, while Al Jazeera reported strikes on areas near the town of Khiam, the city of Bint Jbeil and Mefdoun.

 At least 45 people have been killed in Israeli strikes on Lebanon over the past two days, and more than 100 injured, including children, Lebanon’s Ministry of Public Health said on Thursday.